openvinotoolkit/open_model_zoo/tools/accuracy_checker/configs/README.md

       - name: dataset_name
 ```

-Also there are composite models which consist of several parts (models) and the output of one of them is the input for the next one.
-Thus, the evaluation is performed by sequentially executing a set of models.
+Also there are composite models which consist of several parts (models) and the accuracy measurement requires building the pipeline from these parts.
+Thus, the evaluation is performed by sequentially executing a set of models and impossible to evaluate them independently.
 Each composite model has to have entry in `evaluations` list.
 Each entry should contain distinct `name`, `module` and `module_config`. `module_config` has to consist of `network_info`,`launchers` and `datasets` fields.
 Custom evaluators are used for such models.
 More information about defining and using your own evaluator or an existing one can be found in [Custom Evaluators Guide](../accuracy_checker/evaluators/custom_evaluators/README.md)

 Example: